mthli/Ninja/Ninja/assets/ninja_introduction_en.md

 Since AdBlick maybe cause some websites display error, you can add they to `Setting/AdBlock/Whitelist`.

+## Readability:

+Ninja support read mode but it need __the token of Readability__.

+To get the token you should go to [Readability Developer APIs](https://www.readability.com/developers/api "Readability Developer APIs") to get your own token and set it in `Setting/Readability/Token`.

 ## Screenshot:

 Ninja supports __capture entire webpage__ function.